uellenberg/Git-OSS-Project/README.md

 They might also include some documentation on how to use speific features of the project.

-Finally, thell have a section on how to buld the project from source, and how to contribute.
+Finally, they'll have a section on how to build the project from source, and how to contribute.

 For some more info on exactly how they're structured, ake a look at the rEADMEs for some popular projects.